Tracking code

 There are two activities that come from the website session tracking:

-Both website session and user session activities will appear after a minimum time out of 15 minutes.
-The session must conclude and timeout before the activity will be generated.
+TIP: Activities from both website sessions and user sessions will appear in your CDP with a slight delay, typically around 15 minutes.
+The session must end and timeout before the activity is recorded.

 Tracking across multiple domains